 6.2.6.1.6 Analysis of System Performance and Associated Protection Systems

-(1) Relay operation and settings shall be reviewed periodically and whenever significant changes in generating sources, transmission facilities, or operating conditions are anticipated.
+(1) Relay operation and settings shall be reviewed periodically and whenever significant changes in generating or energy storage sources, transmission facilities, or operating conditions are anticipated.

 (2) Naturally occurring faults and other system disturbances should be analyzed as a source of information as to the health of relay schemes in the facility owner’s system and the ERCOT System.
 Sources of information usually available are: